 Beyond that we can look to the iPhone 7 for other possible features, such as a pressure-sensitive home button, which could vibrate rather than physically clicking and do different things depending on how hard you press it.

 TechRadar's take: There's no way Apple will ditch the Smart Connector, as it's one of the iPad Pro's defining features.
-We're not convinced we'll get a pressure-sensitive home button though, as it's not yet been linked to the iPad Pro 2 and is far from guaranteed even on the iPhone 7.
+We're not convinced we'll get a pressure-sensitive home button though.

 iPad Pro 2 rivals